Nawaf Al-Aqidi: Senior

 On 18 November 2021, Al-Aqidi called up to the senior side for the first time to take part in the 2021 FIFA Arab Cup.
 He made no appearances in the competition, as Saudi Arabia exited at the group stage.

 On 11 November 2022, Al-Aqidi was named in the squad for the 2022 FIFA World Cup.
 He didn't play a single game in the tournament as third choice keeper to Mohammed Al-Owais and Mohammed Al-Rubaie, as Saudi Arabia again crashed out of the group stage despite historic win over Argentina in the opener.

 On 30 December 2022, Al-Aqidi was named in the squad for the 25th Arabian Gulf Cup.
 He started in all three matches, as Saudi Arabia again failed to progress from the group stage.
+However, under the coaching of Roberto Mancini, Al-Aqidi was excluded from the squad for the 2023 AFC Asian Cup.